NeuroQuestAi/five-factor-e/README.md

   <img src="https://raw.githubusercontent.com/neural7/five-factor-e/04ac3ce31e37f582e66ffdf694d4c4bcb8469ec9/doc/big-five.png" alt="Representation of the Big Five"/>
 </p>

-This project assesses a person's :busts_in_silhouette: personality based on an inventory of questions.
+This project assesses a person's 🗣 personality based on an inventory of questions.
 The project uses the Big Five theory using the [IPIP-NEO-120](http://www.personal.psu.edu/~j5j/IPIP/ipipneo120.htm) and [IPIP-NEO-300](http://www.personal.psu.edu/~j5j/IPIP/ipipneo300.htm) model developed by Professor **Dr. John A. Johnson**, this is free representation of [NEO PI-R™](https://en.wikipedia.org/wiki/Revised_NEO_Personality_Inventory).

 *"The IPIP-NEO is not identical to the original NEO PI-R, but in my opinion it is close enough to serve as a good substitute.
 More and more people are beginning to use it in published research, so its acceptance is growing."* - Dr. Johnson